istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 ## Validation Steps

-- Once the deployment is successful, go to the outputs section of the deployment to obtain the **Private IP of your RHEL VM**, **app URL** and the **Admin Console URL**:
+Once the deployment is successful, go to the outputs section of the deployment to obtain the **Private IP of your RHEL VM**, **app URL** and the **Admin Console URL**.
+You can access the RHEL VM and the application by following methods :

   ![alt text](images/output.png)

-- You can access the RHEL VM and the application by following methods :

 1. You can access the RHEL VM and JBoss EAP Admin Console using Public IP.

    - The RHEL VM you created do not have a Public IP associated with it.
 You can [create a Public IP](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-public-ip-address#create-a-public-ip-address) for accessing the VM and [associate the Public IP to the VM](https://docs.microsoft.com/en-us/azure/virtual-network/associate-public-ip-address-vm).
 All this can be done using Azure Portal or Powershell commands or CLI commands.

-  - Now to obtain the Public IP of a VM, go to the VM details page and copy the public IP.
+   - Now to obtain the Public IP of a VM, go to the VM details page and copy the Public IP.
 You can use this Public IP to access the VM and JBoss EAP Admin Console.

    - To view the JBoss-EAP on Azure web page, open a web browser and go to *http://<PUBLIC_HOSTNAME>:8080/JBoss-EAP_on_Azure/* and you should see the application running.

     ![alt text](images/app.png)

    - To log into the JBoss EAP Admin Console, open a web browser and go to *http://<PUBLIC_HOSTNAME>:9990*.
 Enter the JBoss EAP username and password to login.

     ![alt text](images/admin.png)

 2. Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the RHEL VM via Jump VM.

-   - [Add a new subnet](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-subnet#add-a-subnet) in the existing VNET which contains the RHEL VM.
+   - [Add a new subnet](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-subnet#add-a-subnet) in the existing Virtual Network which contains the RHEL VM.

    - [Create a Windows Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal#create-virtual-machine) in Azure in the same Resource Group as RHEL VM.
 Provide the required details and you can leave other configurations as default except for the Virtual Network and subnet.
 Make sure you select the existing Virtual Network in the RG and select the subnet you just created in the step above.

-   - Once the Jump VM is successfully deployed, go to the VM details page and copy the public IP.
-Log into the Jump VM using this public IP.
+   - Once the Jump VM is successfully deployed, go to the VM details page and copy the Public IP.
+Log into the Jump VM using this Public IP.

    - Copy the Private IP of RHEL VM from the output page and use it to log into the RHEL VM from the Jump VM.